IBM-Bluemix-Docs/mass-data-migration/regions.md

 {: tab-title="Asia Pacific"}
 {: class="comparison-tab-table"}
 {: row-headers}

-The first column in the table represents the country where your company or source data is located.
-The second column represents the cities and associated data centers where {{site.data.keyword.mdms_short}} can send a device in that country.
-The third column lists the Cloud Object Storage bucket options that are available for offloading data.
-{: tip}

 For more information about storage bucket destinations, see the [Cloud Object Storage documentation](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-endpoints).